 Photo courtesy: Jane Kim

 Downtown Cairo, Medieval (or Islamic) Cairo and Old Cairo are self-explanatory labels – the last of which complements New Cairo (or Heliopolis).
 The last is a rather exclusive wealthy suburb, among the ranks of posh neighborhoods Zamalek, Garden City, and Maadi.
-The segregation according to none other than wealth (not race, politics or religion) is quite apparent; for starters, compare those regions to Islamic/Medieval Cairo – rich with historical remnants and heritage sites, but not in terms of the residents.
+The segregation according to none other than wealth (not race, politics or religion) is quite apparent.
+For example, if you compare those regions to Islamic or Medieval Cairo they’re rich with historical remnants and heritage sites, but not in terms of the residents.

 While pork is rarely found, as a majority-Muslim nation, Egyptians’ eating times and pattern are also fused with Mediterranean influence.
 Mezzes (small plates, i.e. appetizers and salads) are ubiquitous, especially at lunch: the biggest meal of the day, taking place in the afternoon (1-3pm).

 Sobhy Kaber, Abdo The Butcher and Neama Restaurant are recommendable for generally good Egyptian food, as well as the franchises Arabiata and Gad Restaurants, both at numerous locations.
-Grilled meat (Egyptian kebab and kofta) are among the usual staples found practically anywhere.
+You can find, practically anywhere, grilled meat (Egyptian kebab and kofta).

 Hamza, Feteera, Al-Haseera and Agina Restaurants offer stellar Egyptian feteer, describable either as layered pastry, stuffed pizza or Egyptian pie.
 Ideal for breakfasts (as is ‘fool and falafel’).